Skip to main content

 When should I test my generator?

 Test your generator at least 30 days before hurricane season begins (June 1st).
-Run it for 20-30 minutes under load to ensure it’s functioning correctly.
-Do not wait for a hurricane watch to test it.
+Running the unit under load for a period of time ensures it’s functioning correctly.
+Waiting for a hurricane watch to perform testing is discouraged.

 Can I plug a generator into a wall outlet?

 No, never backfeed a generator into a wall outlet.
-This is illegal and dangerous.
-It can electrocute utility workers trying to restore power.
-Always use a professionally installed transfer switch or interlock kit.
+This is hazardous and can result in the electrocution of utility workers.
+A professionally installed transfer switch or interlock kit is the required method for home connection.

 Do I need whole-home surge protection?